Marshall Islands national soccer team: History

 competition for Micronesian islands teams.
 The tournament was played in Springdale, Arkansas as it was home to the largest Marshallese population outside of the islands.
 During the tournament, on 14 August 2025, Marshall Islands played its first game ever, a 0–4 defeat against US Virgin Islands.
-During their second game, against Turks and Caicos, Josiah Blanton scored Marshall Islands' first goal ever.
+During their second game, a 2-3 defeat against Turks and Caicos, Josiah Blanton scored Marshall Islands' first goal ever.

 Team image

 Marshall Islands have relatively small population of about 60,000.
 However, an additional 20,000 to 30,000 Marshallese citizens live in the United States, predominantly in Hawaii and Arkansas.
 The soccer federation has stated that the team's foundation would be players based in the Marshall Islands, supplemented by the diaspora members.
 From 3 to 18 March 2023, the MISF ran a competition to determine a design for the team's first-ever kit.
 Over 150 designs were submitted from around the world.
 The federation than announced the four finalists the following month.
 The winning design was announced on 19 September 2023.
 Marshall Islands since revealed its first football shirt, signing a deal with PlayerLayer.
 It was available for purchase in the federation's online store.
 The kits are produced from recycled plastic in hopes of raising awareness of climate change.